 There are no aircraft certification requirements for volcanic ash.
 Manufacturers have produced guidelines for avoidance and emergency procedures for escape.
-Recently Boeing and Airbus have published additional operator guidelines for flight in low ash concentration.
+After the Eyjafjallajökull eruption in 2010, Boeing and Airbus have published engine/airframe tolerance levels of ash concentration and additional operator guidelines for flight in low ash concentration.
 Other aircraft manufacturers should be encouraged to update their recommended practices.